 Founded in March 2014, Synced, is China’s first media entity that focuses on reporting machine intelligence and related technologies.

-And now one more for for a cool dozen – This video was created by Barb English and translated by Jared Tailfeathers.
+And one more – This video was created by Barb English and translated by Jared Tailfeathers.
 It’s a DIY puppet project on making Alberta animals from Natural materials.
 So now Take a walk – grab some fresh air and get creative!